fastai/fastpages/_posts/2020-09-23-codespaces.md

 1. Launch an IDE with all dependencies pre-installed.
 2. Launch two additional applications: a Jupyter Notebook server on port 8080 and a docs site on port 4000.
-3. Automatically update the docs every time I make a change to a Jupyter notebook.
+3. Automatically update the docs and modules every time I make a change to a Jupyter notebook.

+This is just the tip of the iceberg.
+There are additional utilities for [writing and executing tests](https://nbdev.fast.ai/test.html), [diffing notebooks](https://nbdev.fast.ai/sync.html#Diff-notebook---library), [special flags](https://nbdev.fast.ai/magic_flags.html#How-do-comment-flags-correspond-to-magic-flags?) for hiding, showing, and collapsing cells in the docs, as well as [git hooks](https://nbdev.fast.ai/cli.html#nbdev_install_git_hooks) for further automation.
+This and more functionality is covered in [the nbdev docs](https://nbdev.fast.ai/).

 ## Give It A Try For Yourself